Remembria/Battleships_RL/README.md

 > conda install gymnasium numpy tqdm pytorch matplotlib jupyterlab

 ## Notes
-This project was made to explore PyTorch's reinforcement learning — and more specifically how to design gymnasium environments
+This project was made to explore RL in PyTorch's — including how to design gymnasium environments and reward functions.